xiaopv/xiaopv.github.io/_teaching/2023-spring-mat201-uu.md

 ## Homework

  * Apr.
+27, 2023
+   * Complete WileyPLUS Week 14 Assignment.
+   * Final exam will be on Tuesday May 2 8am at Hubbard 210.

+ * Apr.
 25, 2023
    * Complete Activity 3.4.2.
 Let me know if you want to present.
    * Start working on Week 14 Assignment in WileyPLUS.